tpm-rs/governance/org-docs/TRADEMARKS.md

 ## Statements about your software's relation to our software

-You may use the word Marks, but not the Organization's logos, to truthfully describe the relationship between your software and ours.
+You may use the word Marks, but not the Project's logos, to truthfully describe the relationship between your software and ours.
 Our Mark should be used after a verb or preposition that describes the relationship between your software and ours.
 So you may say, for example, "Bob's software for the 'Mark'